nevets10-the-odin-project/project-wheres-waldo/README.md

 It's a little rough around the edges, but I think it turned out alright.
 The start was really rocky.
 I completely forgot about the bundling lesson, so I immediately went off the rails (ha ha. get it?) trying to find out how to use React with Rails.
 That was a couple days of lost time...
 I eventually remembered and the rest was relatively smooth.

+I decided to try a different layout with the components, putting each component in their own folder along with their css file.
+I kinda don't like this idea.
+The folder names made the imports needlessly verbose.
+Maybe my project just isn't big enough to warrant the individual folders.

 ## Brainstorming

 To keep things simple, I'll just use a Where's Waldo image.
 I would prefer to use a creative commons image, assuming Waldo is copyrighted, but I want to prioritize time.
 Since this is for educational purposes, I believe this would fall under fair use.
 I will try to avoid including images in this repo and just link to them from elsewhere instead.